Hydrodynamic stability in the presence of a stochastic forcing:a case study in convection: Introduction

 almost surely.
-However since $\tau$ is an ergodic process the expression \eqref{eq:lambda_temporal_average} is equivalent to integration of $\lambda$ against the stationary law of $\tau$.
-Fixing the non-dimensional stochastic heating strength $H$, through the use of the Dedalus computational package \cite{BuVaOiLeBrQu2017}, we identify a critical Rayleigh number $\Ra_c$ such that \eqref{eq:lambda_temporal_average} holds for any $\Ra\leq \Ra_c$.
+Since $\tau$ is an ergodic process this expression is equivalent to integration of $\lambda$ against the stationary law of $\tau$.
+Fixing the non-dimensional stochastic heating strength $H$, and using the Dedalus computational package \citep{BuVaOiLeBrQu2017}, we identify a critical Rayleigh number $\Ra_c$ so that \eqref{eq:liminf_pos} holds for any $\Ra\leq \Ra_c$.

-Our work demonstrates that for a small $H$, the critical Rayleigh number is comparable in value to the number obtained in \cite{Ra1916}.
-However, we identify a rapid transition when the non-dimensional strength of the stochastic heating $H$ is $O(1)$, where the critical Rayleigh number $\Ra_c$ quickly decays to zero, and in particular the stability of the conductive state is no longer guaranteed for any value of $\Ra$ when $H$ is sufficiently large.
+We find that for small $H$ the critical Rayleigh number is comparable in value to the number obtained in \cite{Ra1916}.
+However, we identify a rapid transition when the non-dimensional strength of the stochastic heating $H$ is $O(1)$ where the critical Rayleigh number $\Ra_c$ quickly decays to zero, and hence the stability of the conductive state is no longer guaranteed for any value of $\Ra$ when $H$ is sufficiently large.
+Although the primary results presented here rely on computational investigation, much of the framework that underlies the variational statements can be made rigorous.
+In particular, we demonstrate that the variational setup guarantees the existence of a critical Rayleigh number for which the system is stable when $\Ra< \Ra_c$.
+Under certain assumptions we also justify the destabilizing effect of a strong stochastic internal heating.
+The rigorous conclusions we reach are limited to a certain set of simplifying assumptions to keep the corresponding calculations tractable, but we fully anticipate that these results extend to the more interesting situation presented in the body of this paper.

-The results are presented as follows: section \ref{sec:eqns_stability} introduces the equations of motion, their non-dimensionalization and while section \ref{sec:non:lin:stab} sketches the derivation of the nonlineary stability.
+The results are presented as follows: section \ref{sec:eqns_stability} introduces the equations of motion and their non-dimensionalization.
+Section \ref{sec:non:lin:stab} sketches the derivation of the nonlinear stability, outlining the rigorous estimates that justify the approach and numerical results.
+The proofs for these rigorous results are included in the appendices.
 Section \ref{sec:numerics} discusses the numerical and algorithmic implementation of this calculation including convergence checks and criteria.
-Section \ref{sec:results} contains the results including sample distributions of the critical horizontal wave number.
-Finally in section \ref{sec:conclusions} we draw some broad conclusions and discuss the potential extension of our method to further problems where stochasticity is present in a hydrodynamic setting.
+Section \ref{sec:results} contains the results including sample distributions of the critical growth factor $\lambda$.
+Finally in section \ref{sec:conclusions} we draw some broad conclusions and discuss the potential extension of this method to other problems where stochasticity is present in a hydrodynamic setting.